- 0 comments

 I haven't gotten the chance to try all of these just yet, so if you do, or you decide to substitute any other teas, please let us know!
 Let us know what you used, why, how it was, and the name of your new drink!

-If you do try any of the above things mentioned, please comment and let us know!
-I personally love hearing from you and not only what you have experienced with your teas but what you would like to hear about next from me as well!
-Hoping that you are all staying safe and sane!
+If you do try any of the above things mentioned, please shoot us an email (firstname.lastname@example.org) and let us know!
+I personally love hearing from you and not only on what you have experienced with your teas, but also on what you would like to hear about written in our upcoming blogs from me!
+Stay safe, cool, and sane in these next couple days, friends!
 In an unexpected twist of events, I hope that these next few days are a little "foggy"! ;) -Kaytea